David-Moreira/BlazorXTabs/README.md

 dotnet add package BlazorXTabs
 ```

-- If you'd like to bring in XTabs default stylying, don't forget to add:
+- If you'd like to bring in XTabs default styling, don't forget to add:
 ```
 <link href="{YOUR-PROJECT-NAME}.styles.css" rel="stylesheet" />
 ```